nholthaus/units/docs/explain/ctad-and-adl-for-humans.md

 ---

-## That's it
+## Summary

-You now know the two features that shape the syntax:
+The two features that shape the syntax:

 - Write `meters`, not `meters<double>` — **CTAD** completes it, and it takes `int` or `double` from what you pass, so write the decimal point when you want fractions.
 - Write `sqrt(x)`, not `units::math::sqrt(x)` — **ADL** finds the unit-aware function because its argument is a `units` type.

-If you ever want to see how the class-based named types that enable all this are actually built — the deduction guides, the strong-type registration, the machinery behind the readable diagnostics — that is documented, in depth, in [the named-type internals](internals-named-types.md).
-You do not need it to use the library.
+How the class-based named types are built — the deduction guides, the strong-type registration, the machinery behind the readable diagnostics — is documented in [the named-type internals](internals-named-types.md).
+It is not required to use the library.